marchyman/GeoTag/README.md

 There is a map pin location issue when running on early versions of macOS Sonoma.
 If you see a pin placed above the point you clicked/tapped you are seeing this bug.
 Apple fixed the issue in version 14.4 (or perhaps it was 14.4.1).
-It is not a problem in the current version of Sonoma.
+It is not a problem in the versions of Sonoma or in Sequoia.

-## GeoTag WIP
+## GeoTag 5.4

 ### Updates

 - Pin view options now available in the Map context menu in addition to the View menu.
-- ExifTool version 12.97
+- ExifTool version 13.01
 - Code structure changes

 ### Bug Fixes